 Peter A. Ward Distinguished University Professor

 David C. Miller, M.D., MPH

 President, U-M Health

-Executive Vice Dean for Clinical Affairs, U-M Medical School
+Executive Vice Dean of Clinical Affairs, Medical School

-Executive Vice Dean for Academic Affairs, U-M Medical School
+Executive Vice Dean for Academic Affairs, Professor of Learning Health Sciences and Internal Medicine, Medical School

 Chief Academic Officer, Michigan Medicine